Corporate Anti-Corruption Enforcement Trends in Russia

 In 2018, in most cases, companies prosecuted under article 19.28 were for relatively small illegal payments.
 Less than 6 per cent of accusations involved illegal payments of more than 1 million roubles, and around 40 per cent of cases were initiated based on illegal payments of no more than 3,000 roubles.

-In 2019, the statistics changed significantly.
+From 2019 to 2020, the statistics changed significantly.
 The proportion of cases involving illegal payments of less than 100,000 roubles dropped noticeably from 64.4 per cent to 56.3 per cent of all cases, and the largest increase took place in cases with an illegal payment of more than 2 million roubles.
-In 2018, there were only six such cases, whereas in 2019 the number more than doubled to 13.
+In 2018, there were only six such cases, whereas in 2020 the number more than tripled to 22.

 Cash bribes are by far most common